corrscope/corrscope/docs/index.md

 Some waves do not have clear edges.
 For example, triangle waves do not have clear rising edges (leading to suboptimal triggering), and NES triangles have 15 small rising edges, causing corrscope to jump between them.

-If `Sign Strength` (Sign Triggering on the GUI) is set to nonzero `strength`, corrscope computes `peak = max(abs(data))`.
+If `Sign Enhancement` is set to nonzero `strength`, corrscope computes `peak = max(abs(data))`.
 It adds `peak * strength` to positive parts of `data`, subtracts `peak * strength` from negative parts of `data`, and heavily amplifies parts of the wave near zero.
 This helps the correlation trigger locate zero-crossings exactly, and is necessary if you enable DC removal (which offsets the wave by a variable distance vertically).

 ### Mean and Period